 An increasing number of insurers are offering this discount.
 The difference between a high credit score and a low one can mean a difference of hundreds of dollars each year.

 Insurance companies have done extensive studies that show a correlation between low credit scores and high claim activity.
+According to Nationwide, credit is a contributing factor to determine auto insurance rates for 92% of insurers.
 Insurance companies reward good credit scores with a financial stability discount in hopes of low claim activity.

 Good Driver Discount